remrama/dreamviews/README.md

 # dreamviews_ds

-Turning the public [DreamViews Dream Journal](https://www.dreamviews.com/blogs/) into a usable dataset.
-This repo is for collecting, cleaning, describing, and validating the dataset.
+Turning the public [DreamViews dream journal](https://www.dreamviews.com/blogs/) into a usable dataset.
+This repo is for scraping, cleaning, describing, and validating the dataset.

 See [preprint]() for details and motivation.